Los Llanos de Aridane

 Los Llanos de Aridane is a municipality of the Province of Santa Cruz de Tenerife, Canary Islands, Spain.
 It is located in the west of the island of La Palma, in the Aridane Valley.
 With 20,930 inhabitants (2013) it is the most populous municipality of La Palma.

 History

-In August 1812, was formed the town of Los Llanos, which then also included the towns El Paso, Tazacorte and Argual.
+In August 1812, the town of Los Llanos was established.
+At that time it also included the towns El Paso, Tazacorte and Argual.
 In 1837, El Paso was separated from Los Llanos.
 In 1925 Tazacorte, which was then the most populous and most economically developed town of the municipality, was separated from Los Llanos.

 Geography

 The municipality covers an area of 35.79 km2.
 Its altitude is 325 meters above sea level and has a coastal length of 6.43 km.
 Its main neighborhoods are: Los Llanos, Argual, Montaña Tenisca, El Roque, Los Barros, La Laguna, Todoque, Las Manchas de Abajo, Puerto Naos, Triana, Retamar Jedey and El Remo.
 The municipality is one of the economic engines of the island with an economy based on bananas and tourism.